Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: Theoretical analysis

-where $x_A^E(x)$ denotes the mole fraction profile of the equilibrium state in the end of the separating process with the external field $E$.
+where $x_A^E(x)$ denotes the mole fraction profile of the equilibrium state in the end of the separating process with the external field $E$ and we note that $t=0$ is chosen as the beginning of the mixing process unlike Figures 3-6.
 Similarly, because of $\Delta t_{\text{mix}} \gg \tau_{\text{mix}}$, the profiles of the mole fraction $x_A$ and the temperature $T$ in the end of the mixing process are written as

 where $\overline{x}_A\equiv N_A/N$ is the mean mole fraction in the system.